Hendo10X/jockify/README.md

 # Jockify - AI-Powered Music Remix Assistant

+> Transform your Spotify playlists with AI.
+Select any playlist and instantly get AI-powered remix suggestions in various styles - from lofi hip hop to dance remixes.
+Built with Next.js, Spotify API, and Google's Gemini AI.

 Jockify is a modern web application that allows users to transform their Spotify playlists using AI.
 With a sleek, intuitive interface, users can select their playlists and request AI-powered remixes in various styles, from lofi hip hop to dance remixes.

 ![Jockify Screenshot](public/screenshot.png)